Blog

 Examples include diabetes, hyperthyroidism, and kidney or renal disease.
 A common disease that may result in a cat pooping on the floor rather than in the box or peeing over the edge of the litter box is arthritis.
 Arthritis can make lifting the back legs to step over and into the litter box painful.

-READ ALSO: What happens if RTI is rejected?
+READ ALSO: What is contraception and its method?

 What are the symptoms of too much insulin in cats?